There can be many different types of people, services and roles that you may come across when you are going through a family law matter in Australia.

 Property valuer: A property valuer is an independent expert who can value your property.

 Business valuer or forensic accountant: Again, this is an independent person who can provide a valuation of a business.
 This role is different from your accountant’s.
 They are specialised in forensic accounting.

-Your family law matter may not need to have all of these different people involved, but it is good to have a basic understanding of each of their roles.
-Contact our lawyers Brisbane or Gold Coast for your divorce or any family law matter.
+Your family law matter may not need to have all of these different people involved, it depends on your circumstances, but it is good to have a basic understanding of the people and their roles as you move through your family law matter.